-This June, the stars aligned for Regional Hospice and Palliative Care (RHPC) patient, Michelle Duchon, 41, and her family.
+This June, the stars aligned for Regional Hospice (RHPC) patient, Michelle Duchon, 41, and her family.
 When Michelle was first admitted to our out-patient program, she shared with her Regional Hospice Social Worker, Nadine Finger-Thomas, her desire to take her nine-year-old daughter to a Broadway show at the end of summer.

 After speaking with her nurse, however, the RHPC team realized that Michelle probably wouldn’t be able to get into the city at that time, due to her disease progression and the pain that came along with it.
 Everyone understood that to make this mother-daughter experience happen, it had to be arranged quickly.